 - Through thick and thin.

-You might find yourself inserting them into your first draft as pausing to think of something more creative takes time and can interrupt your flow.
+You might find yourself inserting them into your first draft as something more creative takes time and can interrupt your flow.
 This is okay, just be sure you spend the time removing and replacing them later.

-Regardless of how big or small it is, it needs to be thrown out the window when writing that first draft.
-When in this early stage of a novel, getting words onto the page is the most important thing.
+Regardless of how big or small it is, throw it out the window when writing that first draft.
+When in this early stage of a novel, getting words onto the page is the most important thing rather than writing the correct spelling or a sentence

 Separate your writing and your editing.
 Make them two different processes and do them independently of each other.
 If you are constantly going back and changing small details, you will never move forward.

-If you are always second-guessing yourself and everything you put into the story, you will grow exhausted and the creativity will dry up.
+If you are always second-guessing yourself and everything you put into the story, you will be exhausted and the creativity will dry up.

-To achieve the perfect description is to transport your readers into your world.
+To achieve the perfect description means to transport your readers into your world.
 It gives life to your story and paints the right image in your readers’ minds.

 - Start the descriptions early, and build on them as you go.
 Don’t describe a place your characters haven’t been to yet.

 - Be specific but selective.
-Be detailed when showing your readers what they need to know, but only include details that are necessary and relevant.
+Be detailed when showing your readers what they need to know, but include only what is necessary and relevant.

 - Include all senses in your descriptions.
 Sight, smell, touch, sound, and taste – if applicable.